Kuroshi117/PHChat/README.md

 `remove **nodeID**`

 This is a command to remove a node from the tree.
+Also removes all children of the removed node.
 ```
 remove 7
 ```